 The relevance of obtaining these shares is not the numbers per se, since they are the result of assumptions and there is not benchmark to be compared.
 The advantage to obtain these shares is that they allow us to find the determinants and characterize each type of informality.
-Running a logit model of each type of informality against the determinants of informality (Tables 10a and 10b), we can make the following characterization of each type of informality.
+Running a logit model of each type of informality against the determinants of informality (Tables 10A and 10B), we can make the following characterization of each type of informality.
 Results are robust to the type of definition of informality implemented.

-- Voluntary informality: The workers with tertiary education or more, show a higher probability to belong to this group than any other education group; the older population and people living in productive areas and the group of women that are reported as second earners, also show high incidence of voluntary informality. - Induced informality: Workers with secondary education, males, workers in their most productive years 25-45 (the base category) and people living in less productive cities, show higher incidence of induced informality.
+- O Voluntary informality: The workers with tertiary education or more, show a higher probability to belong to this group than any other education group; the older population and people living in productive areas and the group of women that are reported as second earners, also show high incidence of voluntary informality. - O Induced informality: Workers with secondary education, males, workers in their most productive years 25-45 (the base category) and people living in less productive cities, show higher incidence of induced informality.
 The fact that males are more likely than females to be in this groups demonstrates that discrimination is not the main factor driving Induced Informality.
-This result is coherent with the results of Fernandez and Villar (2016) in terms of the tax reformhaving a higher impact on workers with high school level of education and males. - Subsistence informality: Workers with primary education, women, young fellows (less than 24 years old) and workers living in rural areas are more likely to be part of these groups.
-This also is coherent with our previous results. - Mixed informality: Among this group we found a prevalence of women (particularly those registered as second earners), young and relatively older workers.
-Given that those are precisely the groups that receive more benefits from the state, it is highly probable that the reason behind this type of informality lies in failures in the design of the social benefits policy.
+This result is coherent with the results of Fernandez and Villar (2016) in terms of the tax reform having a higher impact on workers with high school level of education and males.